thesushilsharma/GPA-Calculator/README.md

-# WAM-Calculator
+# WAM ---> GPA Calculator
-To determine your Weighted average mark (WAM) and to produce a WAM report, use this calculator.
+To determine your Weighted average mark (WAM) and to produce a GPA report, use this calculator.

 ## Calculation
 The calculation used in the WAM calculator: